jjvanzon/JJs-Reference-Architecture/patterns.md

 #### MVC

 MVC itself contains a specialized version of this very pattern.
-The following layering stacks are completely analogus to eachother:
+The following layering stacks are completely analogous to eachother:

 - Selector - Model - Generator – Result
 - Controller - ViewModel - view engine – View